-For well over a decade, Vancouver's Burrard Street Bridge has, in the past, been a hotly contested piece of asphalt.
+For well over a decade, Vancouver's Burrard Street Bridge was a hotly contested piece of asphalt.
 In 1996, what was supposed to be a six-month trial that converted one lane of traffic into a bicycle lane only lasted a week, due to public outcry.
 From 2005 to 2009, proposals to again trial bike lanes or expand the sidewalk were stymied by rising costs and concerns from motorists, heritage preservationists and the Squamish First Nations group, whose land falls under the bridge.
 With the Olympics coming in 2010, the City finally agreed to a trial that reduced the number of vehicle lanes on the west side (heading out of downtown) to two and added a separated bike lane.
 Three vehicle lanes were maintained heading into downtown, and the sidewalk on that side was reserved for eastbound cyclists.
 Pedestrians were restricted to the sidewalk on the west side.

-The trial was extremely successful, with the City of Vancouver reporting 24% more bicycle trips over the bridge between July 13, 2009 and July 12, 2010.
-This amounts to an additional 200, 000 bike trips in one year.
+The trial was extremely successful in increasing bicycle traffic, with the City of Vancouver reporting 24% more bicycle trips over the bridge between July 13, 2009 and July 12, 2010.
+This amounted to an additional 200, 000 bike trips in one year.
 Growth on summer and fall weekends was the most dramatic, with volumes up 40-70%.
 A study by the University of British Columbia indicated that accident rates for cyclists on the Burrard Street Bridge decreased, and the process was also the focus of a research paper at the University of Toronto, titled, "The politics of bicycle lane implementation: The case of Vancouver's Burrard Street Bridge".
 Vancouver City Council voted to make the bike lane permanent in July 2010.

 Complete Street Redesign